rayrfan/Fanray/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: ":bug: Bug report"
+name: 🐛 Bug Report
-about: Create a report to help us improve
+about: Create a report to help us improve 🤔.
 ---

 **Prerequisites**